scandio/lmvc-modules/lib/Scandio/lmvc/modules/assetpipeline/readme.md

 This module intends to be a simple and small asset pipeline which integrates easily with the [LMVC-framework](https://github.com/scandio/lmvc).

-## An convention of configuration pipeline
+## A convention over configuration pipeline

 The asset pipeline currently supports CSS, Sass, Less and Javascript files through its directives in */assetpipeline/(css|sass|less|js)*.